 The main issue I have in this area is that sometimes (in autistic communities, not sure what its like in ADHD communities) there is a tendency to assign success in music to your neurodiversity, where as for me equality REALLY is enough, and I think that the superhuman narrative is a huge pitfall!

 This is an important point in terms of my own journey.
 My creative output is certainly influenced by the way my mind works in interaction with the resources available to me and my social environment.
 I would like this to be recognised, but not as a determining factor.
 I suppose this highlights part of the drive for me in attempting to unpick this, and may need to be the subject of a future post.

-There’s so much to explore here, and this is certainly familiar territory for a lot of people, but I hope this can provide a spark for some conversation.
+There’s so much to explore here, and undoubtably this is not new territory for a lot of people, but I hope this can provide a spark for some conversation.
 I am posting this in rough form in the spirit of openness and sharing ideas, so I hope to follow up soon and would love to hear what other people think of this.